maylinnr/Master_Thesis_Gamification/README.md

 # Master_Thesis_Gamification
- Datasets for the master thesis
+ Datasets for the master thesis of Maylinn Rothengatter

+## Datasets description

-"Master dataset" contains all unmodified data.
+* "**Master dataset**" contains all unmodified data.
+* "**Subset for Assessment**" is the preprocessed data for the assessment data analyses.
+   * Contains "Normalised assessment scores" as extra variable

+* "**Subset for Questionnaire**" is the preprocessed data for the questionnaire data analyses.
+   * Contains avergage per the constructs Enjoyment, Usefulness, Difficulty, Satisfaction, and Engagement
+   * Contains total average of the constructs Enjoyment, Usefulness, Difficulty, Satisfaction, and Engagement

+## Nominal to numeric conversions:
 * DEM1
   * 1 = Germany
   * 2 = Netherlands